Wednesday, 24 June 2009

 After all that excitement, the club continued along, until disaster struck in 1982.

-The 2005-06 season saw The Eagles win promotion to Conference South after defeating Bath City and then Chippenham Town in the play offs.
-However the club were relegated back to the Southern League after just one season.
+In the 2005-06 season he led the Eagles to promotion to Conference South after defeating Bath City and then Chippenham Town in the playoffs.
+However the club were relegated back to the Southern League after just one season as Stuart Bimson took charge towards the end of the campaign.

-Bedford Town FC will compete in the Southern League Division One Central in season 2014-15.
+Bedford Town FC will play in the Soouthern League Premier Division Central in the 2024-25 season.

 Tuesday 23rd June 2009